-The purpose is to outline the policies and procedures for expedited review of research involving human subjects.
+The purpose is to outline the policy and procedures for expedited review of research involving human subjects.

-Expedited review is a method of human subject research review permitted by the federal regulations at 45 CFR 46.110 for certain types of non-exempt research involving no more than minimal risk, or for minor changes in approved research.
-It is a process of review which is performed outside of a convened monthly meeting of the Institutional Review Board (IRB) by a smaller number of members.
+Expedited is a classification of human subject research review which is performed outside of convened, monthly meetings of the Institutional Review Board (IRB) and is permitted by Federal regulations at 45 CFR 46.110 for certain non-exempt research involving no more than minimal risk, minor changes in approved research, or research for which limited IRB review is a condition of exemption.

 Minimal risk means the probability of and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.

-An expedited review procedure may be used for research which involves no greater than minimal risk but does not qualify for exemption (i.e., does not fit into an exemption category or involves a population prohibited from exemption).
+An expedited review procedure may be used for human research which involves no more than minimal risk but does not qualify for exemption.
+Qualifying research must fit into one or more Federal categories and not involve a prohibited population or activity.

 - Drugs*, internally taken substances, investigational devices, or biologics

 - Research which may place subjects at greater than minimal risk

 *The FDA considers dietary supplements to be drugs if intended to treat or mitigate disease.
 Please see our Dietary Supplements Policy for details.